tranquilit/WAPT-Documentation/source/wapt-configuration/ini-file/wapt-get.ini.rst

 WAPT Server configuration attributes
 ------------------------------------

-These options will set WAPT agent behaviour when connecting to WAPT Server
+These options will set WAPT agent behavior when connecting to WAPT Server.

 .. tabularcolumns:: |\\X{5}{12}|\\X{7}{12}|